nus-te3201/website/programming/comments/text.md

 name = input()
 ```

 :bulb: Blank lines too are ignored by the Python interpreter.
-You can use blank lines to improve the readability of the code %%&nbsp;e.g., by using a blank line to separate one group of statements from another%%
+You can use blank lines to improve the <tooltip content="ease of reading">readability</tooltip> of the code %%&nbsp;e.g., by using a blank line to separate one group of statements from another%%